philip928lin/PyCHAMP/docs/source/general_intro.rst

    :width: 200px
    :alt: alternative text

-   Illustration of simplified version of Well class
+   Illustration of a simplified version of the Well class

-For detailed insights into the well module, refer to :ref:`py_champ_entities_well`.
+For detailed insights into the well component, refer to :ref:`py_champ_entities_well`.

-4. Finance Module
+4. Finance Component
 ------------------

 Finance Class:
 ^^^^^^^^^^^^^^^^

-Within the finance module, the finance class:
+The finance component currently features the Finance class as its agent type, which:

 * calculates the yearly revenue, which is the aggregate yield from all fields a farmer, modeled as a behavioral actor, possesses multiplied by the effective crop price—this price reflects the gross amount after deducting the production costs from the selling price of the crops;
 * determines the profit by subtracting the expenses related to well energy usage, operation and maintenance of technology, and the costs for crop and irrigation technology changes from the total revenue;